19th Lt. Gen. Robert B. Flowers Best Sapper Competition

-Competitors, Capt.
-Dominic Larkin and 1st Lt.
-Elias Contogonas, with 10th Engineer Battalion, 3rd Infantry Division, complete a ruck march to the next location during the Best Sapper Competition April 20, 2026, at Fort Leonard Wood, Missouri.
+Working under pressure, 1st Lts.
+Daniel Jackson (left) and Braden Cerra, with the 864th Engineer Battalion, 555th Engineer Brigade, send a medical evacuation request, during the Best Sapper Competition April 22, 2026, at Fort Leonard Wood, Missouri.

 |Date Taken: